-This previous research in proxemic interaction opened up a promising direction of how to mediate people's interaction with ubicomp technology based on proxemic relationships.
-Building each of these individual systems is, however, a difficult and tedious task; mostly because of the serious technical challenges that developers face when integrating proxemic information into their application designs.
+Building proxemic-aware systems such as the ones described previously is difficult and tedious.
+This is mostly due to the serious technical challenges that developers face when integrating proxemic information into their application designs.
 Several challenges are listed below.

-- 1. Exploring and observing proxemic properties between entities in the ecology.
-Developers need to do this to help them decide which properties are important in their given situation. - 2.
-Accessing proxemic measurements from within software that is developed to control the ubicomp system.
-Developers currently do this through very low-level programming against a particular tracking technology, requiring complex 3D transformations and calculation, and often resulting in brittleness.
+- 1. Exploring and observing proxemic measures between entities in the ecology.
+Developers need to do this to decide which measures are important in their scenario. - Accessing proxemic measurements from within software that is developed to control the ubicomp system.
+Developers currently do this through very low-level programming against a particular tracking technology, requiring complex 3D transformations and calculations, and often resulting in brittleness. - 3.
+Support for proxemic concepts is created from scratch by developers, e.g., when considering distance of spatial zones or the properties of fixed and semi-fixed features (e.g., the spatial arrangement) in applications. - 4.
+Debugging and testing of such systems is difficult due to a lack of sensing and/or matching monitoring tools.